How VRT (Vertiv Holdings Co) Makes Money in 2025: A Deep-Dive With Income Statement

 • Total Revenue (Q3 2025): $2.68B (+29.0% YoY)

-• Growth is powered by robust demand for data center infrastructure, expansion in digital services, and increased global IT spending.
+• Growth is powered by strong demand for data center infrastructure, digital transformation, and expansion in cloud and edge computing.

 Gross Profit and Margins